logdog/YouTube/README.md

+For installation guide, scoll to bottom of this page!

 # About Me
 Hi everyone!
 My name is Logan, and I am a PhD student in Electrical Engineering at Purdue University.
 I love teaching, so in my spare time, I like to put together videos that I wish existed when I was an undergraduate student!
 I hope these videos inspire you to try and simulate your own mechanical sysetms, and learn some fun mathematics!